 Part-time Pointe Coupee Parish deputy put on admin leave during State Police investigation

-NEW ROADS - A part-time Pointe Coupee Parish Sheriff's deputy was suspended during a State Police investigation.
+NEW ROADS - A part-time Pointe Coupee Parish Sheriff's deputy was suspended while State Police investigates a complaint about his conduct with teenage girls.

-The WBRZ Investigative Unit has been looking into Deputy Aaron Edwards, who also works as a firefighter in Pointe Coupee Parish and Baton Rouge.
+The WBRZ Investigative Unit received a copy of the complaint made about Deputy Aaron Edwards, who currently works as a full-time firefighter in Baton Rouge and part-time in Pointe Coupee Parish.

+Allegations claim on three different instances, Edwards had inappropriate conduct with girls under the age of 18 while he was working as a firefighter.

+The complaint says Edwards sent inappropriate text messages to a girl who was under 18.
+In a separate instance, Edwards allegedly had a teenage girl in his marked patrol car.

 The Pointe Coupee Parish Sheriff's Office said that Edwards will be on administrative leave until the end of the investigation.